|Birth: ||Aug. 4, 1635|

-He boarded the ship Liberty, commanded by Captain John Allen and sailed for the New World, arriving Boston in the late spring or early summer of 1652.
+He boarded the ship Liberty, commanded by Captain John Allen and sailed for the New World, arriving Boston in the late summer or fall of 1652.
 Along with many other Scots prisoners he was confined at Watertown as a prisoner of war.
 On April 25, 1653 he entered into a six year bound labor contract with John Cloyes, a boatswain or mate of the vessel Liberty.
 This contract or so called "apprenticeship" was to learn the art of husbandry.
-It is unknown whether the illiterate Alexander understood his contract at the age of seventeen.

 In 1675 Alexander fought with the army to help defend the colony against the Indian chief King Philip.
-In 1695, at the age of 60, Alexander again enlisted in the army, serving in Captain Kingsley Hall's company in "King Williams War."
-Alexander died a wealthy man, owning several saw mills, and a good deal of land at the age of 62.
+In 1695, at the age of 60, Alexander again enlisted in the army, serving in Captain Kingsley Hall's company in "King William's War."
+Alexander died before August 7, 1697 (date of probate) a wealthy man, owning several saw mills, and a good deal of land at the age of 62.

 Children of Alexander and Mary (Lissen) Gordon: